mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (^88) RRRHHYLANORHYYLLAANNOORR
-Today, Vanejen has a population of just over 540 million, scattered across three of the world’s four continents.
+Today, Vanejen has a population of just over 540 million, scattered across three of the world's four continents.
 The fourth is barren and more or less uninhabited.
 Government is by a stable semi–feudal system based on control of critical industries.
 The ruling families were firmly entrenched in power even before they gained their